-If your enrolment has been cancelled due to failure to re-enrol or incomplete enrolment, you can apply to have it reinstated.
+If your enrolment has been cancelled due to failure to re-enrol or incomplete enrolment, or you have applied for a course withdrawal and want to recommence your studies within the same half year period, you can apply to have your enrolment reinstated.

 - Commencing students who have been cancelled from their course will have a CIN sanction (cancellation for incomplete enrolment) applied to their student account